Stephenie2018/cryptonote/README.md

 * Test suite: run `make test-release` to run tests in addition to building.
 Running `make test-debug` will do the same to the debug version.
 * Building with Clang: it may be possible to use Clang instead of GCC, but this may not work everywhere.
 To build, run `export CC=clang CXX=clang++` before running `make`.

+> **Note:** This repository is maintained for educational and research purposes.
+While it is functional, always ensure you follow modern security best practices if you intend to deploy a network.

 And then do Build.
 Good luck!